alteryx/featuretools/docs/source/ecosystem.rst

 `Featuretools for R`_
 =====================
-- Many data scientists use **R** instead of **Python** for day-to-day data analysis.
+- Many data scientists use **R** instead of **Python** for their day-to-day tasks.
 This library provides an R interface for featuretools.

 .. _`Featuretools for R`: https://github.com/magnusfurugard/featuretoolsR